mitechie/grafana-charm/README.md

 #Overview

-This charm provides the stable version of Grafana.
+This charm provides the latest stable version of Grafana.

 #Usage